How to Buy a House home

 If you didn't put down an Option Fee, and you didn't write into the contract that the seller has to fix anything:

-Now you have to buy the house no matter what problems were found.
-(Your only out is if the contract says you can walk if lender-required repairs exceed 5% of the purchase price.)
+Now you have to buy the house no matter what.
 You could ask the seller to fix the problems, or to drop the price of the house, but they're under absolutely no obligation to do so, and if they so no, there's nothing you can do.
-Don't get yourself into this position.
-Either pay an Option Fee when you sign the contract, or write into the contract that the seller will make any and all individual repairs which exceed $500 or so.

 Amount spent so far.
 Red items apply towards the purchase.
 Amounts are typical, not exact.